Simatwa/pytgpt-bot/README.md

 ## Features

-### Commands

-### Usage Information

-This section provides detailed instructions on how to use the various commands available in the bot.

 - **/start**: Displays the help information, offering a comprehensive list of available commands and their functionalities.
 This command is essential for users to quickly understand how to interact with the bot.

 - **/chat**: Initiate a natural language conversation with the AI.
 This command allows users to engage in interactive dialogues, ask questions, or make requests.